mylestsutsui/leetcode/README.md

 - 🟩 \#367.
 Valid Perfect Square
 - 🟧 \#540.
 Single Element in a Sorted Array
 - 🟩 \#704.
 Binary Search
+- 🟧 \#1428.
+Leftmost Column with at Least a One
 - 🟩 \#1539.
 Kth Missing Positive Integer

 ## Linked Lists